Disaster Recovery Plan

 - The Disaster Oversight Council/Executive Management Team oversees direction and support of the disaster loan process during disasters and coordinates DLM and continuity of operations (COOP).

 - Surge Process: SBA categorizes disasters into levels based on the number of anticipated disaster loan applications to be processed during the same period of time.
 This categorization enables SBA to determine an appropriate surge level for scaling resources (human capital, facilities, and information technology) and operations to meet the needs of disaster survivors.
 Levels I and II are within ODA’s core capabilities; Levels III and IV necessitate an SBA-wide response.
 The disaster categories are as follows:

 - Budgeting: Securing sufficient funding for SBA’s disaster lending is of strategic importance.

-- Office Responsibilities: The roles of ODA and its components, the Office of Disaster Planning, Management and Administration, Field Operations, and Entrepreneurial Development are all detailed, as is the support from other portions of SBA.
+- Office Responsibilities: The roles of ODA and its components, the Offices of Disaster Planning, Administrative Services, Field Operations, and Entrepreneurial Development are all detailed, as is the support from other portions of SBA.

 - SBA will inform citizens of SBA services and how to obtain them, and

 - SBA will coordinate operations with other recovery partners.